madetech/handbook/README.md

 * [Credit Card](benefits/company_credit_card.md) – We trust you with a credit card for conferences, learning materials and equipment
 * [Pension Scheme](benefits/pension_scheme.md) – We provide a pension scheme so you can save for your future and we'll contribute to it
 * [Friday Lunches](benefits/friday_lunch.md) – We send a random 8 of our team out to lunch every Friday so everyone can get to know each other
-* [Remote Working](benefits/remote_working.md) – We offer part-time remote working for all our staff with some roles being full-time friendly too
+* [Remote Working](benefits/remote_working.md) – We offer part-time remote working for all our staff
 * [Season Ticket Loan](benefits/season_ticket_loan.md) – We provide loans to help you pay for your travel
 * [Cycle To Work Scheme](benefits/cycle_to_work_scheme.md) – We offer the cycle to work scheme to help pay for your bicycle
 * [Friday Drinks](benefits/friday_drinks.md) – We pay for social drinks on a Friday